byexamples/byexample/docs/contrib/how-to-hook-to-events-with-concerns.md

 There are three different ways in which ``byexample`` can be extended:

- - how to find examples
+ - define zones where to find examples
- - how to support new languages
+ - support new languages: how to find them and how to run them
- - how to perform arbitrary actions during the execution
+ - perform arbitrary actions during the execution

 ``byexample`` uses the concept of modules: a python file with some classes defined there and it can be loaded using ``--modules <dir>`` from the command